Suvink/docs-choreo-dev/en/docs/tutorials/expose-a-service-as-a-managed-api.md

 ## Prerequisites

-Before you begin:

-- If you're new to Choreo, create an organization:
+- If you're signing in to the Choreo Console for the first time, create an organization:
     1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in using your preferred method.
     2. Enter a unique organization name.
 For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use.